mlund2k/mlund2k.github.io/README.md

 This Power BI exploratory data analysis project explored the demographics and statistics of various Customer demographics associated with a ficticious company.
 Highlighted metrics include income, education level, marital status, customer satisfaction, products, and purchases.

+## Excel

+While Excel is an important factor in a majority of my data analysis projects, I have showcased a few of my more Excel-focused analysis projects below.

+Check out my Excel projects **[here](https://github.com/mlund2k/Excel-Projects)!**

+For more information and project files please check [here](https://github.com/mlund2k/Excel-Projects/blob/main/README.md).

 ## Education
 University of California, Davis
 Bachelor's of Science in Applied Physics (Computational)